Naumaan777/Naumaan777/README.md

 ## About

-I'm Nauman, and I'm pursuing a B.Tech in Engineering (2020-2024) from [IAR University](https://www.iar.ac.in).Currently my focus is on DSA, which is part of my up skillment in competitive programming.
+I'm Nauman.
+I'm pursuing a B.Tech in Engineering from [IAR University](https://www.iar.ac.in) (2020-2024).
+My focus is on DSA & Devops, which is part of my up skillment in competitive programming.
 I've worked at ISRO and scaled communities at [Google Developers](https://developers.google.com/profile/u/naumanmirza24).
 I'm passionate about learning new things and especially when it comes to technology.
 I've a positive attitude towards life and handle every situation with patience.
 I'm a keen learner and a smart problem solver using my developed skills and also follow a positive approach to complete my work.

 - 🔭 I’m currently Working on Open Source Projets**